-It was not long after the U.S. Food and Drug Administration (FDA) warned in 2012 that Lipitor had been linked to an increased risk of diabetes that pharmaceutical giant Pfizer was hit with a wave of lawsuits from people who alleged that the company knew about possible serious side effects of Lipitor but failed to properly warn the public.
+It was not long after the U.S. Food and Drug Administration warned in 2012 that Lipitor had been linked to an increased risk of diabetes that pharmaceutical giant Pfizer was hit with a wave of lawsuits.
+Plaintiffs alleged the company knew about possible serious side effects of Lipitor but failed to properly warn the public.

-The FDA approved Lipitor in 1996 as a way to prevent cardiovascular disease by lowering cholesterol.
+The FDA approved Lipitor in 1996 to prevent cardiovascular disease by lowering cholesterol.
 Pfizer first communicated the drug’s link to high blood sugar and increased risk for diabetes in February 2012 — only after the FDA’s Division of Metabolism and Endocrinology Products requested Pfizer update the drug’s labeling to indicate these risks.

 The lawsuits claim the drugmaker knew about or should have known about the diabetes risks of Lipitor before marketing it as a safe and effective treatment.
 They accuse the drugmaker of neglecting to adequately warn patients and doctors of the full range of Lipitor’s health risks.